SeanStraus21/gnoll-raider/Documentation/Development Log.md

 	 - Fix that obnoxious bug with the tile depth
 	 - experiment with large enemies to make sure they work ok
 	 - fix all the menus that look like they were made by a six year old
+	Conclusion: I like to divide this sprint into two subsprints I call week one and week two.
+Week one was great, we accomplished a lot, fixed some bugs with the AI, started working on an advanced dungeon generation algorithm, almost got the thing ready for production, and then... we hit week two.
+So in conclusion, we got about half the work done that we wanted to get done, and one week of graphics that we can't use yet.

+### Sprint 11:
+Start Date: 02/07/2016
+End Date: 02/20/2016
+ - 1. Complete at least one Dungeon
+	 - set up the overworld map better than it is (show information and stuff)
+	 - set up the dungeon generation algorithm to include things like minibosses, bonus objectives, gold count etc.
+	 - put the staircase back in
+	 - create a victory indicator or something
+ - 2. Graphical tinkering
+	 - Fix that obnoxious bug with the tile depth
+	 - experiment with large enemies to make sure they work ok
+	 - fix all the menus that look like they were made by a six year old
+ - 3. AI and Combat Tweaks
+	 - change the way attacking works (pathing, timing etc.)
+	 - make attacks change depending on things like is_airborne and is_jumping
+	 - add graphical indicators to show when a unit is being damaged or knocked back
+	 - add abilities that work
+	 - Implement camp AI
+	 - implement dynamic group creation
+	 - create variant AI for wandering monsters and special enemies